A Grey Literature Review of AI-Native Applications: Discussion

 Synthesizing the opportunities and challenges reveals the central tension shaping the current AI-native applications landscape.
 The opportunities are overwhelmingly technology driven and emerge from the bottom up.
 They center on what the technology enables, such as enhanced productivity, deep personalization, and innovation.
 The overall narrative is one of immense potential, propelled by the capabilities of foundational models.

 In contrast, the challenges are primarily pragmatic and arise from top down engineering and integration concerns.
-The highest ranked issues, integration, reliability, performance and cost, reflect the enduring struggles of enterprise software development, now intensified by the complexities of AI.
+The highest ranked issues, performance, data privacy, and integration, reflect the enduring struggles of enterprise software development, now intensified by the complexities of AI.
 The result is a clear picture of a technology push colliding with the realities of embedding AI into existing and intricate business systems.